Salman8853/Gradebook/readme.md

 6: Monitoring the System: Use monitoring tools like Prometheus and Grafana to track system metrics and detect issues.
 Alerts: Set up alerts to notify you of system issues or performance degradation. such as cloud watch  for monitoring and SNS for high spike notifications.

+Q. how would you handle changes to roster and/or course structure ?
+  Use flexible schema for non-transaction data such as MongoDB which can easily restructure .

+Q.  what else would it take to get this production-ready?
+    Persist the data in DB, and use a domain and configure it in Route53 to provide end service to user Also use Security to authentication/authorization access of API's and document properly for better readability of code

 Thanks